Home

 STARS EXPLORER TRAINING ACADEMY

-The Explorer Training Academy at the Sheriff’s Training Academy and Regional Services (STARS) Center is the primary training site for the Los Angeles County Sheriff’s Department’s Deputy Explorer program.
+The Explorer Training Academy at the Sheriff’s Training Academy and Regional Services (STARS) Center is the primary training site for the Los Angeles County Sheriff’s Department’s Deputy Explorer program, and is a Learning For Life “Certified Law Enforcement Explorer Academy”.
 Because of our excellent reputation, high standards and comprehensive curriculum, several local police departments choose to send their explorer recruits to our academy as well.
 This explorer academy is 18 weeks in length and covers a myriad of law enforcement related subjects.

-In addition to several law enforcement training subjects, the explorer academy curriculum also includes subjects geared toward building the recruit’s self-esteem, character development, self-confidence and exposure to valuable life skills.
+In addition to several law enforcement training subjects, the explorer academy curriculum also includes subjects geared toward building the recruit’s self-esteem, character development, self-confidence and exposure to valuable life skills, while holding each recruit accountable, without excuses, for their performance.

-This website was specifically designed by Sergeant Roller and former LASD Explorer Ho, in late 2010, at no expense to the Sheriff's Department, to assist explorer academy recruits and enhance their individual effectiveness and organizational skills, while attending the STARS Explorer Training Academy.
-The website officially went on-line with the start of Explorer Academy Class 86 (February of 2011), and had over 100,000 viewings by January of 2013.
+This website was specifically designed by Sergeant Roller and former LASD Explorer Brian Ho, in late 2010, at no expense to the Sheriff’s Department, to assist explorer academy recruits and enhance their individual effectiveness and organizational skills, while attending the STARS Explorer Training Academy.
+The website officially went on-line with the start of Explorer Academy Class 86 (February of 2011), and had over 350,000 viewings as of September of 2016.

 Inside, academy recruits will find important information and announcements, weekly assignments, study tips, physical training tips, uniform specifications and other tools that they can use.
 This site will also enhance the contents of the Recruit Training Manual that all recruits are issued.

-Explorer Post Advisors can download all of the required academy registration forms by accessing the "Academy Forms Library" link on the left side of this page.
+Explorer Post Advisors can download all of the required academy registration forms by accessing the “Academy Forms Library” link on the right side of this page.
 All required forms are in a PDF format for their convenience.
-Explorer Post Advisors & parents can also monitor their recruits' academic progress by accessing the "Recruit Progress Reports" link on the left side of this page.
+Explorer Post Advisors & parents can also monitor their recruits’ academic progress by accessing the “Recruit Progress Reports” link on the right side of this page.

 The STARS Explorer Academy training staff is available on Saturdays to every recruit who is in need of assistance while attending the explorer training academy.